Quantum Visual Fields with Neural Amplitude Encoding: Introduction

-We evaluate QVF and compare it to the main competitor, i.e.,~prior QINR method QIREN (on 2D image representation learning), and, additionally, several foundational classical INR baselines (for 2D image and 3D shape representation learning).
-Experiments are performed on a simulator of gate-based quantum hardware \cite{bergholm2018pennylane}.
-QVF consistently outperforms QIREN and other compared techniques.
+Unlike existing approaches \cite{zhao2024quantum}, QVF is a lightweight architecture with the exact structural configuration dynamically depending on the input data.
+We evaluate QVF and compare it to the main competitor, i.e.,~prior QINR method QIREN (on 2D image representation learning), and, additionally, several foundational classical INR baselines (for 2D image and 3D shape representation learning); experiments are performed on a high-end simulator of gate-based quantum hardware \cite{bergholm2018pennylane}.
+We show that QVF consistently competes and outperforms QIREN and other compared techniques.
 Moreover, QVF supports problem scales and applications beyond the reach of prior QINR frameworks, such as image inpainting, shape completion and latent space interpolation (Fig.~\ref{Preview}-(c)), taking a step towards unlocking quantum models in real scenarios.